criszelaya24/tech-tests/frontend/README.md

 - No CSS frameworks please.
 The use of CSS tooling (Normalizer, SASS/SCSS, linters, CSS Modules, Styled Components, etc) is perfect though.
 - Responsive and usable on both mobile and desktop.
 - An [HTML5 `<audio />` element] for playing the music - do not use a library.
 See docs on [HTMLMediaElement methods] here.
+- They're not too worried about performance optimizations (images, bundling, etc).

 ## What are we looking for?